nextcloud/documentation/admin_manual/ai/app_stt_whisper2.rst

 Supplying alternate models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This app allows supplying alternate LLM models as *gguf* files in the ``/app/models`` directory of the docker container.
+This app allows supplying alternate LLM models as *gguf* files in the ``/nc_app_llm2_data`` directory of the docker container.
 You can use any `*faster-whisper* model by Systran on hugging face <https://huggingface.co/Systran>`_ by simply

-1. git cloning the respective repository into the models directory
+1. git cloning the respective repository
+2. Copying the folder with the git repository to ``/nc_app_llm2_data`` inside the docker container.
+3. Restarting the Whisper ExApp
-2. Selecting the respective model in the Nextcloud AI admin settings
+4. Selecting the respective model in the Nextcloud AI admin settings

 App store
 ---------